fpolit/amaproto/README.md

 ## Ama protobufer files

-Here you can find all needed protobuf files needed by `ama`
+Here you can find all needed protobuf files needed by `ama` components.